nfacciolo/Reactic.io-OpenVLC/OpenVLC1.3_revA/README.md

   1. With the power disconnected, insert the SD Card into the BBB and power it up with the USB cable.
   2. Connect through SSH to the IP 192.168.7.2.

+            ssh debian@192.168.7.2
   3. Now we’re running the OS on the SD Card, let’s flash it into the BBB.
-Move to /opt/scripts/tools/eMMC and run sudo ./bbb-eMMC-       flasher-eewiki-ext4.sh.
+Move to /opt/scripts/tools/eMMC and run sudo ./bbb-eMMC-flasher-eewiki-ext4.sh.

+            cd /opt/scripts/tools/eMMC
+            sudo ./bbb-eMMC-flasher-eewiki-ext4.sh

   4. Wait until it says “eMMC has been flashed”.
 Once it finishes, disconnect the usb cable and with the BBB switched off, remove the SD Card.

 ## Setting up the OS